Skip to main content

 • “The world has interesting bones, the gameplay is fun, the story is intriguing.
 Ultimately, I'm hoping for more - more characters, more maps, more gear, more story with greater depth and detail.”

-• “Just going through the campaign, you will see every main mission on both maps at least twice, and by the final third there stops being anything novel on offer, making them feel like a chore or even an active hindrance where you must consciously avoid completing the main mission prematurely to not trigger the exit countdown before the contract mission is finished.”
+• “Just going through the campaign, you are going to see every main mission both maps have at least twice, and by the final third there stops being anything novel on offer and they become a chore, or more often an active hindrance where you must consciously avoid completing the main mission as not to prematurely start the exit countdown before the contract mission is finished.”

 • gameplay